 Remember those things, and don’t stop doing them if the urge hits you.
-No man (or person) is worth compromising what makes you so wonderful.
+No one–not even your crush–is worth compromising what makes you so wonderful.

 You heard me.

 What did you do when you were young and you had a crush?
-Again, if you were like me, you ran.
-You averted your eyes, you snapped at him, and you kept your answers short.
-Anything to avoid appearing as if you were interested.
+If you were like me, you ran.
+You averted your eyes, you snapped at them, and you kept your answers short.
+Anything to avoid appearing as if you were interested in them at all.

-Not only was this the stupidest trick in the book, but it probably only made things more obvious that I liked him.
+Not only was this the stupidest way to behave (and just plain rude), but it probably only made things more obvious that I liked them.

-I mean, heaven forbid anyone see what you are doing or saying to this guy.
+I mean, heaven forbid anyone see what you are doing or saying to your crush.
 They’ll…they’ll…

 Okay, you’re probably thinking.
-Maybe they won’t care, but the guy — the guy will.
-And he will be absolutely…absolutely…
+Maybe they won’t care, but your crush — your crush definitely will.
+And they will be absolutely…absolutely…

 5. Let it go, let it go.

-If or when this guy either stops talking to you or just happens to not be around you anymore…that is fine.
+If or when your crush either stops talking to you or just happens to not be around anymore to pursue…that is fine.

-Maybe it was because of something you did, or maybe it had absolutely nothing to do with you.
+Maybe it was because of something you say or did, or maybe it had absolutely nothing to do with you.
 Doesn’t matter (I mean, so long as what you did wasn’t cruel or harmful 😳 .)

 Where was I going with this?